-Below are a bunch of recipes that have lived in my notes for some time.
+Below are a bunch of recipes that have lived in my notes or in my head for some time.
 Ordinarily, I would just take a picture of a recipe and use it once and then forget about it (no sync between my apple notes and android phone... sigh...)
 So, now I'll just put recipes here so I can look at them whenever.
 Enjoy!

 A few things I assume are that you are using Celsius, and have a scale.
 Everything will be measured in metric and by weight unless specified otherwise.
 Sometimes I will eyeball stuff.
 You have been warned.